Massive legislation changes affecting Offshore Tax Regimes and Economic Substance Requirements

 Labuan has also gone through several legislative changes to address its ‘potential tax harmful practices’ and satisfy its commitment to implement BEPS Inclusive Framework standards.

-Labuan Business Activity Tax Act has been revised, Labuan companies can no longer elect to pay the RM 20,000 flat tax rate – instead, they will be subject to 3% tax on net audited profits from any Labuan business activity.
+Labuan Business Activity Tax Act has been revised, Labuan companies can no longer elect to pay the RM 20,000 flat tax rate – instead, they will be subject to 3% tax on net audited profits from any Labuan trading activity.
+Non-trading activities won’t be subject to tax.

 Certain royalties or income derived from the exploitation of an intellectual property right will be subject to tax under the Malaysian Income Tax Act, rather than under the Labuan tax.